 Adjust navigation order: Precisely control display arrangement

-To make the navigation items arranged as you wish, the "Display Order" field plays a crucial role.This is a number input box, you can set a number for each navigation link.AnQiCMS will sort these numbers from small to large, the smaller the number, the earlier the navigation item is in the list.
+To arrange the navigation items as you wish, the "Display Order" field plays a key role.This is a number input box, you can set a number for each navigation link.AnQiCMS will sort these numbers from small to large, the smaller the number, the earlier the navigation item is in the list.

-How to display the navigation after it is set up in the background?This requires us to use the specific tags provided by AnQiCMS in the template file.bash.html) or as an independent code snippet (inpartial/directory).
+How to display the front-end after setting up the navigation in the background?This requires us to use the specific tags provided by AnQiCMS in the template file.Generally, the navigation menu is placed in the public header of the website (for examplebash.html) or as an independent code snippet (inpartial/directory).

 To display the basic first-level navigation, you can use a similar structure in the template to iterate over the navigation items: